abutunde/Loan-Performance-Analysis/README.md

 7. Regions with the highest applications by loan amount for each continent
     - Europe with $44,028,469.09
-8. The age group with the highest number of applications Number of Application
+8. The age group with the highest number of applications
   - 20-30 - Young professionals
   - 31-40 - Managers
   - 41-50 - Executive Managers